theodric/assaultbot/README.md

 Based on tweepy.

-You will need to edit the script and insert your Twitter API details.
+You will need to edit the script and insert your Twitter API details, or it will not work!
+Fill out the form at https://apps.twitter.com/ and populate the generated details in the indicated locations within the script.

 Also be sure to install the required libraries using the provided requirements file.

 ```bash
 pip install -r requirements.txt